 The monitor panel operates on 12-volt DC power supplied by either the converter or auxiliary battery.
 No power is drawn from the battery unless a button is pushed.
 Fuses for the monitor panel are located in the load center.

 Water pump switch

 When the water pump switch is turned ON, the water pump runs until 45 pounds of pressure has been achieved.

-Turn the water pump switch OFF when it is not in use.
+Turn OFF the water pump switch when water is not in use.

-Water heater switches
+Water heater controller